 The nature of production means that flexibility is needed and apprentices will be expected to work for long hours over concentrated periods of time.
 You need to be aware that you may be required to work up to 12 hour days including weekends.
 This will be balanced by shorter days and/or compensatory leave.

 Do you need a driving licence to apply for this apprenticeship scheme?

-Yes, as productions and locations will be over the south Wales area, it is crucial that apprentices are able to get to those locations at all times of the day.
+Yes, as productions and locations will be over the north Wales area, it is crucial that apprentices are able to get to those locations at all times of the day.
 Some locations will be remote and you may also need to travel in between locations during the day so arriving by public transport will be extremely difficult.

 What is expected of apprentices once accepted onto the apprenticeship scheme?

 - work as a junior CRIW member and complete tasks set by your supervisor.